AP source: Browns Watson to meet with NFL officials in Texas

 AP Sports Writer

-CLEVELAND (AP) — Cleveland Browns quarterback Deshaun Watson will meet with NFL officials in Texas, a person familiar with the plans told The Associated Press on Monday.
+CLEVELAND (AP) — NFL officials will meet this week with Cleveland Browns quarterback Deshaun Watson as the league continues to investigate whether he violated its personal-conduct policy, a person familiar with the plans told The Associated Press on Monday.

-Watson, who is facing 22 civil lawsuits from massage therapists accusing him of sexual misconduct, is scheduled to meet with the league representatives this week, said the person who spoke on condition of anonymity because of the sensitivity of the situation.
+Watson, who is facing 22 civil lawsuits from massage therapists accusing him of sexual misconduct, is scheduled to speak with the league’s representatives in Texas, said the person who spoke on condition of anonymity because of the sensitivity of the situation.

-Watson could be disciplined by the league, which is independently investigating whether the 26-year-old violated its personal-conduct policy.
+Watson is facing potential discipline by the league, which is independently investigating his actions while he was with the Houston Texans.
 Commissioner Roger Goodell said on April 28 that there was no timeframe on any possible ruling on Watson.

 Reporter Josina Anderson was first to report the league-Watson meeting on Twitter.